Federated Deep Equilibrium Learning: Harnessing Compact Global Representations to Enhance Personalization: Problem Formulation

-While this personalization approach offers a more nuanced handling of the data and can lead to improved model performance, it is not without challenges.
-An effective representation is typically deep and complex, often consisting of numerous parameters and layers - as illustrated by the representation $r$ in \Cref{fig:fedrep}, which includes $M$ layers.
-This complexity translates into substantial communication costs and $O(M)$ memory complexity during training.
-These costs can prove to be significant barriers, particularly in resource-constrained edge networks where efficiency is paramount.

-In this work, we concurrently tackle these challenges of data heterogeneity, communication overhead, and memory constraints by leveraging partial personalization and model compactness through the utilization of deep equilibrium, as shown in Fig. \ref{F:rerview}.
-Specifically, for every node $i$ we consider a special predictive function $f_i$ of the form

-By this definition, $f_i$ is a composite of two functions: $g$ parametrized by $\theta_i$ and $h$ by $w_i$.
-A schematic illustration is presented in \Cref{fig:fedeq}.
-While $h_{w_i}$ can be any conventional layer (or stack of layers), such as a fully-connected network, $g_{\theta_i}$ is defined implicitly with the constraint $z_{i j}^{\star} = g_{\theta_i}(z_{i j}^{\star}; x_{i j})$.
-Such a representation for $g_{\theta_i}$ is called a \emph{deep equilibrium model} \citep{deq}, and the key advantage lies in its compactness and expressive power: a single layer can represent an infinitely deep weight-tied network while maintaining a constant memory footprint \citep{deq}.
+By this definition, $f_i$ is a composite of two functions: $g$ and $h$ parametrized by $\theta_i$ and $w_i$, respectively.
+While $h_{w_i}$ can be any conventional layers, such as a fully-connected network, $g_{\theta_i}$ is defined implicitly with the constraint $z_{i j}^{\star} = g_{\theta_i}(z_{i j}^{\star}; x_{i j})$, as depicted in~\Cref{fig:fedeq}.
+Such a representation for $g_{\theta_i}$ is called a \emph{deep equilibrium model}~\citep{deq} with key advantages of compactness and expressive power: a single layer can represent an infinitely deep weight-tied network while maintaining a constant memory footprint~\citep{deq}.
 This allows the model to learn a sophisticated non-linear representation at a low memory capacity.
-We describe this in detail in \Cref{sec:prob_form:deq_layer} below.
+We describe this in detail in~\Cref{sec:prob_form:deq_layer}.\

-We then formulate a global consensus optimization problem for \OurAlg as follows:
+We then formulate a global consensus optimization problem for \OurAlg as follows.

-This mathematical representation embodies a critical balance between global coherence and local customization.
-The consensus constraints $\theta_i = \theta, \forall i$ are to enforce that the local $\theta_i$ are learned through sharing among edge nodes.
-This encourages the representation layer to benefit from the structure of all nodes' data---the objective of FL.
-On the other hand, all $w_i$ are fine-tuned locally, adapting from the shared representation to achieve personalization.
-In \Cref{sec:consensus_opt} below, we present a novel algorithm to solve this optimization problem based on ADMM consensus optimization.
+The aim of \Cref{F:opt_problem} is to minimize the global loss under the consensus constraints $\theta_i = \theta, \forall i$ to enforce that the local $\theta_i$ are learned through sharing among clients.
+This encourages the representation to benefit from the structure of all clients' data.
+Meanwhile, all $w_i$ are fine-tuned locally, adapting from the shared global representation to achieve personalization.